 Work Experience courses are restricted.
 Students are encouraged to meet with the Career Services Specialist early to begin the enrollment process as it may take time to secure an approved worksite.
 Some industries require that the student obtain a letter of recommendation, provide immunization records, or possess special training or certification that may take additional time to obtain.
 Additionally, not all employers or industries accept students every term.
 Permission to enroll in the course is granted once the student has:

-- Met with the Career Services Specialist for an Intake Appointment during which program requirements are reviewed, the student’s resume is critiqued, and the student’s goals and availability are discussed.
+- Met with a Career Specialist for an Intake Appointment during which program requirements are reviewed, the student’s resume is critiqued, and the student’s goals and availability are discussed.

-- Secured an approved work site.
-Students will be required to provide a job description.
+- Secured an approved site.
+For students who are already working in the industry and wish to receive an academic credit, students will be required to provide a job description.
 If accepted, the student’s employer must agree to participate in the Work Experience program.
-Assistance to identify opportunities may be provided.
-Students will have to apply and interview with the employer.
+For students who do not have a work/internship site, assistance to identify opportunities may be provided.
+Students will have to apply and interview with the site.
 Placement is not guaranteed.

-- Completed all required Work Experience paperwork, including obtaining an approved Learning Contract.
+- Complete all required Work Experience paperwork, including obtaining an approved Learning Contract.

 - Attended a Work Experience Orientation.